mullerdavid/ctf_writeups/hcsc24/Net_Csak_egy_litvan_halozat/WRITEUP.md

 # Passive Scanning

-Scanning from the perimeter router is possible with a few builtin tools (20561 is used by the mac-telnet, see later).
+Scanning from the perimeter router is possible with a few built-in tools (20561 is used by the mac-telnet, see later).

 ```
 /tool/ip-scan